Earnings Beat Forecast Using Event-Driven Score

-Our model predicts 73% of the companies that beat the market expectation in the earnings category, the remain 27%, can be explained by companies that had substantial events that position the companies’ event-driven score below 0.5 ( a bearish territory) therefore, misses on the prediction.
+Our model predicts 73% of the companies that beat the market expectation in the earnings category, the remaining 27% can be explained by companies that had substantial events that position the companies’ event-driven score below 0.5 (a bearish territory), therefore, missing on the prediction.
 This is a type 2 error which spots companies that should not beat the market expectations, and in reality, beat the market expectations.

-These events include ESG category, investor misleading, lawsuits, reduction in earnings guidance etc… the common for these events is that all are involving processes and results which are unknown, therefore, have an impact on the long-term rather than the short-term such quarter results.
+These events include ESG category, investor misleading, lawsuits, reduction in earnings guidance etc. Commonly for these events they all are involving processes and results which are unknown, therefore, they have an impact on the long-term rather than the short-term quarter results.

-To conclude, each quarter has its unique events as well as dragged events from previous ones, however, data shows that events can predict which companies will outperform the market expectations and vise verse on relatively high accuracy.
+To conclude, each quarter has its unique events as well as dragged events from previous ones, however, data shows that events can predict which companies will outperform the market expectations and vice versa with relatively high accuracy.